 Chinese New Year is China’s most important holiday and a fascinating time to be in Shanghai if you play your cards right.
 The history of the holiday, referred to as Spring Festival in China, dates back more than 2,000 years with traditions that continue on today.

 Chinese New Year is celebrated on the first day of the first lunar month of the year, typically falling sometime during January or February.
+In 2014, the New Year will fall on January 31.
 Many Chinese people, particularly those in the older generation, count this as the beginning of a new year, and many use the Lunar New Year as a mark of their age instead of their birthdays.
 While most of the activity centers around New Year’s Eve and New Year’s day, festivities continue on for several days.

 During the New Year holiday, nearly everyone in the country returns to their hometowns, and since Shanghai has a sizable population of individuals who’ve come from the countryside to find work, it empties out significantly during this period.
 On the eve of the Lunar New Year, families gather together to eat, drink and watch the CCTV New Years Gala on television.
 At midnight (and sometimes even earlier), long strands of firecrackers are lit outside of each house to chase away the evil spirits of the previous year and welcome the ancestral spirits into the home.

 On New Year’s Day, families bring offerings of food and drink to family shrines or local temples before paying visits to neighbors, friends and relatives.
 In Shanghai, 108 lucky people get tickets to visit the Jade Buddha Temple and ring the bell, only opened to the public twice per year.
 It is believed that the closer to midnight you ring it, the more auspicious.